III B Society

 A social force is a larger motivational engine as cause setting force to realize a social issue with a large

-scale effect in weight, number, time or place, responsible for the predominant social character.
+scale effect in weight, number, time or place, responsible for the present social type and character.

 It includes all interactions between originator, population, man made objects, nature and God.

-Its outstanding characteristic is variety.
-Any object, hidden fact or open idea, can become a social issue.
+Its major characteristic is variety.
+Any object, a hidden drive or open idea, can become a social issue.

-4f1) Originator can be any person and group of persons.
+Originator can be any person, group, association and larger formation of people.

 f1,1) He can be 1st originator, co-originator, party member, doer, mover, supporter, participant, helper,